pnixsweet/TOEFL/README.md

 <a name="syllabus"?></a>
 <h2>Syllabus</h2>

-Week 1: Diagnostic test to assess level; Introduction to the course; Purpose for taking the TOEFL course and areas needed to improve; differences between the paper-based (Institutional) TOEFL, the new TOEFL iBT, and the in-house test for the Academic English Program (AELSAT)
+Week 1: Diagnostic test to assess level; Introduction to the course; Purpose for taking the TOEFL course and areas needed to improve; differences between the paper-based (Institutional) TOEFL, the new TOEFL iBT, and the in-house test for the Foundation Program.

 General Strategies for improving the TOEFL score

 Note-taking Strategies